rokonec-microsoft/arsub/README.md

 Subscribe to issues which has label area-Serialization AND area-GC-coreclr which has been last modified after 2019-05-30.

-`arsub subscribe --label area-Serialization --label area-GC-coreclr -since 2019-05-30`
+`arsub subscribe --label area-Serialization --label area-GC-coreclr --since 2019-05-30`

 Unsubscribe from issues which has label area-Serialization